 He can next be seen in THE POISON ROSE, as Private Investigator Carson Phillips.
 The detective thriller co-stars Morgan Freeman, Famke Janssen and his daughter Ella Bleu Travolta.
 John recently completed filming on THE FANATIC, about a celebrity-obsessed man who goes to great lengths to get a response from his favorite movie star.
 This movie is expected to be released later this year.

 John has received 2 prestigious aviation awards: in 2003 the American Institute of Aeronautics and Astronautics Foundation Award for Excellence for his efforts to promote commercial flying, and in 2007 The Living Legends Ambassador of Aviation award.

 John currently holds the jet licenses and type ratings for the Boeing 747 (Australian cert) and Boeing 707.
 He also holds licenses in Gulfstream, Challenger, Hawker, Falcon, Lear, Citation jets as well as the de Havilland Vampire and Canadair CL-41 Tutor/Tebaun military jets.

 Travolta is the Qantas Airways Global Goodwill “Ambassador- at-Large” and piloted the original Qantas 707 during “Spirit of Friendship” global tour in July/August 2002.

 John flew the 707 to New Orleans after the 2005 hurricane disaster bringing food and medical supplies, and in 2010, again flew the 707, this time to Haiti after the earthquake, carrying supplies, doctors and volunteers.

-John, along with his wife, actress Kelly Preston, are also very involved in their charity, The Jett Travolta Foundation, which raises money for children with educational needs.
+John, along with his wife, actress Kelly Preston, are also very involved in their charity, The Jett Travolta Foundation, which raises money for a wide variety of charitable and educational causes.